pietgeursen/funda-assignment/README.md

 /makelaars/amsterdam?orderBy=NumListingsDescending
 ```

+### Rate limiting

+There other ways the rate limiting could be done to improve performance.
+One way would be to track the number of requests so far this minute and only limit when you cross that threshold.
+This has the down side that if you re-run the script again you'll exceed the limit.

 ### Pull streams vs other options

-I like pull streams.
-They're like RxJs but a little more accessible.
+I like [pull streams](https://pull-stream.github.io/).
+They're like [RxJs](https://rxjs-dev.firebaseapp.com/api) but a little more accessible.
 I love a functional approach and like solving these sorts of problems with combinations of `map` `filter` and `reduce`.

 I also picked pull-streams because they're fun and a bit different.
 If I was writing this in a professional environment I'd probably use `async` / `await`.
 I think I could make a pretty tidy solution doing that.
 Or even just using RxJs.

+### Ramda

+I had a go at using [ramda](https://ramdajs.com/) in `sortAndSelectTopAgents.js`.
+I've only used it once or twice but it's a library that _seems_ fun and I want to learn it better.
+Again, for production, maybe I'd use [lodash](https://lodash.com/) because it's a bit more accessible.
+I think `ramda`'s functional style is a bit mind bendy when you're learning it (at least for me.)